awsdocs/aws-doc-sdk-examples/README.md

 At the top level of each directory, a README explains how to build and run that set of examples.

 Within each directory, an `example_code/` folder contains examples organized by AWS service.
 For example `ruby/example_code/ec2` contains example code using the SDK for Ruby
-Each AWS service folder is named for its corresponding AWS CLI command. or example, the s3 folder contains Amazon S3 examples.
-For a list of AWS service commands, see [Available services](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/index.html#available-services) in the *AWS CLI Command Reference*.

 ## Examples for currently maintained SDKs
 The code examples are organized by AWS SDK or AWS programming tool.
 The following list shows some of the top-level folders: